 Searching for the artistic Riverboxes is one of the fun Dublin, OH things to do for visitors and locals alike!
 Using these clues from the Dublin Arts Council, adventurers are tasked with finding hidden Riverboxes in some of the city’s most scenic locations along the riverside.

 Participants can download a Riverbox Passport Booklet.
 Once you find the boxes and stamp your passport, you can claim a prize!

 Pro Tip: The Riverboxes program is similar to Geocaching – and in Dublin, OH, there are more than 60 Geocache hidden treasures.

-#22 Step Back in Time at the Fletcher Coffman Homestead in Coffman Park
+#22 Visit the Fletcher Coffman Homestead in Coffman Park

 The Fletcher Coffman Homestead stands as one of the historical Dublin, Ohio attractions.
 The brick farmhouse was built in the 1860s – and is typical of homes of the era.

-The Memorial Tournament is a PGA golf tournament in Dublin, Ohio – and one of the biggest annual events in the city.
+The Memorial Tournament is a PGA golf tournament in Dublin, Ohio – and one of the biggest annual events in Ohio!

 Golf in Dublin, Ohio has been a top activity and attraction since the 1970s when Jack Nicklaus opened the Muirfield Village Golf Club.
 The Memorial Golf Tournament Dublin, Ohio – which is hosted at Muirfield – takes place the week following Memorial Day.

 Pro Tip: Muirfield Village is a private golf club – but visitors can go golfing in Dublin, Ohio at the Safari Golf Club or the Golf Club of Dublin.